 The chair calls the meeting to order when a quorum (four of seven members, not including the TEAC chair) has been reached.
 Only TEAC members may cast votes.
-The TEAC chair will vote only when there is tie.
+The TEAC chair will vote only when there is a tie.
 Absent members may submit a vote by written ballot to the Chair of TEAC prior to a meeting.
 Proxy voting is not permitted.
-Occasionally TEAC may circulate through e-mail information on items needing immediate resolution.
-TEAC members may vote through e-mail under these circumstances.
+Occasionally TEAC may circulate through e-mail, or through the TEAMS site, information on items needing immediate resolution.